PesnyaRadugi/AutsProject/README.md

 # AutsProject
 To start project:
-1) If application.properties doesn't already contain, the put spring.profiles.active=dev in it
+1) If application.properties doesn't already contain, then put spring.profiles.active=dev in it
 2) Create application-dev.properties file in resource directory
 3) Fill the following properties: spring.application.name=(your_projectName)